Company scrip

 Company scrip is scrip (a substitute for government-issued legal tender or currency) issued by a company to pay its employees.
 It can only be exchanged in company stores owned by the employers.
-In the United Kingdom, such truck systems have long been formally outlawed under the Truck Acts.
+In the United Kingdom, such truck wage systems have long been formally outlawed under the Truck Acts.
 In the United States, payment in scrip became illegal in 1938 as part of the Fair Labor Standards Act.
+However, there are claims that scrip was still used until the 1960s, for example in plantations in Alabama.